jlin21/henchman-ui/README.md

 ## Purpose

-Currently, the only way to use Henchman is by using its command line interface (CLI).
+Previously, the only way to use Henchman was by using its command line interface (CLI).
 Although the command line is the preferred method for many administrators, a visual user interface can provide more options and ease of use for administrators not familiar with a CLI.
-Thus, the purpose of this project is to create a RESTful API for people to utilize Henchman, and an example UI to accompany it.
+Thus, the purpose of this project is to create a RESTful API for people to use Henchman, and an example UI to accompany it.

 * * *